nova-framework/framework/README.md

 - OpenSSL extension
 - INTL extension should be enabled

 Although a database is not required, if a database is to be used the system is designed to work with a MySQL database using PDO.
-The framework can be changed to work with another database type such as Medoo.

 # Recommended way to install